BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterLore/Jean.md

 While it is true that Jean is often working at the expense of her health, being "overworked" is not her only trait as a character.
 It is a problem that stems from her overall upbringing and circumstance, which is what her character is about.

 Jean has much pressure and weight put on her shoulders.
 She is not only the Master of the Knights, the Acting Grand Master, and the Dandelion Knight but also the successor to the esteemed Gunnhildr Clan.
-From a young, she was trained to become a great knight, to uphold her family's motto "For Mondstadt, as always".
+From a young age, she was trained to become a great knight, to uphold her family's motto "For Mondstadt, as always".
 She was taught to always put Mondstadt first before herself in order to protect her nation and its freedom.
 She also looks, up to Vennessa, the first Grand Master, who is also the first Lionfang and Dandelion Knight.
 Jean had always hoped to follow in her footsteps, to take on the huge responsibility of being as gentle as the Dandelion Knight and yet as fierce as the Lionfang Knight.

 Her aspiration of continuing to protect Mondstadt and its freedom comes first before everything else, even herself.
 This is the burden that she willingly carries, for Mondstadt, as always.